dlstreamer/dlstreamer/docs/source/dev_guide/performance_guide.md

 ## 1. Media and AI processing (single stream)

-The Intel® Deep Learning Streamer (Intel® DL Streamer) Pipeline Framework combines media processing with AI inference capabilities.
+The Deep Learning Streamer (DL Streamer) Pipeline Framework combines media processing with AI inference capabilities.
 The simplest pipeline detects objects in a video stream stored as a disk file.